I've developed a new subway and suburban train map for Munich.

 Across Munich from west to east runs a stretch of railway tracks where all suburban train routes pass through — the "Main Line“, Stammstrecke.

-Here, 7 suburban train lines run without branches.
+Seven train lines run parallel here.
 Such a graphical element would have too much visual weight on the scheme and would clutter it with uniform station and transfer markings.

 On the map, this stretch is condensed into a bundle, visually lightening the map without losing information.